-Official: Vienna attacker had previous terrorism conviction
+5 dead in Vienna attack; assailant had previous conviction

 Vienna’s hospital service said seven people were in life-threatening condition Tuesday after the attack, the Austrian news agency APA reported.
 In total, 17 people were being treated in hospitals, with gunshot wounds but also cuts.

 Nehammer said that initial investigations indicate the suspect who was killed had sympathized with the Islamic State group.
-Police searched his apartment and other premises as well, APA reported.

 “We experienced an attack last night by at least one Islamist terrorist,” Nehammer told reporters.
 He declined to elaborate, citing the ongoing investigation.

+Nehammer later told APA that the dead assailant, who had roots in the Balkan nation of North Macedonia, had a previous conviction under a law that punishes membership in terrorist organizations.

+Fifteen house searches have taken place and several people have been arrested, he added.
+The attacker, he said, “was equipped with a fake explosive vest and and an automatic rifle, a handgun and a machete to carry out this repugnant attack on innocent citizens.”

-Authorities were still trying to determine whether further attackers may be on the run, he said.
+Authorities were still trying to determine whether further attackers may be on the run.
 People in Vienna were urged to stay at home if possible on Tuesday and children did not have to go to school.
 Some 1,000 police officers were on duty in Vienna on Tuesday morning.

 Among those wounded in the attack was a police officer, said Nehammer.
 The 28-year-old officer was in the hospital but was no longer in a life-threatening condition.